att-innovate/charmander/docs/RUNEXPERIMENT.md

 Redis-UI can be found at: [http://172.31.2.11:31610](http://172.31.2.11:31610)

 The information in Redis gets updated by the scheduler every 15s.
 Give it some time to get synchronized.
+Refresh the page until "task-intelligence" shows up.
 You should then see something like:

 ![image](https://github.com/att-innovate/charmander/blob/master/docs/assets/Redis.png?raw=true)